sprblm/dots-website/site/virtual-workshop-amarillo.md

 layout: article
 meta_title: DOTS Designers Workshop
 body_class: workshop
-title: Virtual Designers Workshop (Amarillo)
+title: Designer Workshop (Amarillo)
 ---

 # Invitation

-## Join our virtual designer's design workshop this spring!
+## Join our virtual design workshop this spring!

-Decentralization is full of hard UX problems waiting for talented designers to tackle.

 This spring, we invite you to collaborate with other designers experienced in decentralized technologies.

 This time, we will have a smaller group (maximum 8) designers.
-We will focus on how 'identity'/'me'/'us' works in a decentralized application, and how we can envision a new way to relate to each other and ourselves in these digital spaces.
+We will focus on how identity (me/us) works in decentralized contexts, and how we can envision a new way to relate to each other and ourselves in these new digital spaces.

-If you are interested in attending, please send an email to team@decentpatterns.xyz with your name, email address, and how you found out about this workshop.
+If you are interested in attending, please send an email to [mailto:team@decentpatterns.xyz](team@decentpatterns.xyz) with your name, email address, and how you found out about this workshop.

 Feel free to prepare to share any work in progress or old designs that never made it to the implementation phase.

+### Topics we will cover

 <div class="aside">

 - Onboarding
   - What are the largest pain points for your users?
   - What are the problems for onboarding to decentralized identity tech?